 This tour features the finest lodges in the region.
 We have a night in Quito on arrival before heading to the excellent Septimo Paraiso in Mindo’s lovely forests for a two night stay.
-After a night back in Quito (where we also stay for the last night of the main tour) we move to the Guango Lodge for two nights then we’ve two nights in the comfortable Cabanas San Isdiro.
+After a night back in Quito (where we also stay for the last night of the main tour) we move to the Guango Lodge for a single night then we’ve two nights in the comfortable Cabanas San Isdiro.
 Next are three nights in the excellent new Wildsumaco Lodge, nestled in the foothills of the Andes.
-We visit two very special lodges in the Amazon.
-We’ve three nights at the luxurious Sacha Lodge, a long-established favourite among visitors.
+In the Amazon we’ve three nights at the very special Sacha Lodge, a long-established favourite among visitors.
 The screened cabins are very comfortable (with 24-hour electricity), the food is plentiful and tasty, and the wildlife around the lodge superb.
 On the extension we’ve two nights at Tapichalaca and then three nights at the excellent Copalinga Lodge, with fine food and twenty species of Tanager!
 We finish with a night in the colonial city of Cuenca and the last in Quito.
 All rooms on this tour have en suite facilities.

 UK return flights are from various UK airports* via Amsterdam to Quito.
 Other indirect routes from regional UK Airports* are available.